 Our office in Norway is one of the country’s largest employment practices, assisting clients with employment and human resources law, pensions law, GDPR, labor and employment law negotiations and litigation.
 Our attorneys also advise on commercial and contract law matters, both as legal and strategic advisors.
 With a strong reputation for client service, they are ranked in both Legal 500 and Chambers & Partners.
 From their base in Oslo, our Norwegian attorneys coordinate client work throughout the Nordic region, including Denmark, Finland, Iceland and Sweden.

 In Poland, our team spans six cities: Warszawa, Katowice, Kraków, Poznań, Wrocław, and Gdańsk.
 The team counsels clients on all aspects of employment and labor law, global mobility and immigration, including employment disputes and litigation, trade unions relations and collective bargaining, mobbing and harassment, data protection, social security, employees’ savings plans, social fund and others.

 We are recognized in our field in Europe by publications including Chambers & Partners, Legal 500, and The Lawyer.

 We are pleased to present The Littler Global Guide – an online portal providing in-depth information and analysis of a broad range of international employment and labor law issues.
-Authored by legal practitioners and scholars from around the world, The Littler Global Guide covers workplace law topics in over 40 countries/territories and the European Union, across six continents.
+Authored by legal practitioners and scholars from around the world, The Littler Global Guide covers workplace law topics in over 40 countries/territories, across six continents.
 This new format for drawing on Littler’s International practice and experience enables readers to drill down into one country’s law or compile a country-to-country comparison on a single topic.